megoforce/darkwinds/_posts/2018-11-14-darkwinds-first-edition-released.markdown

 If you are a plater of Hearthstone, or Magic: The gathering you'll feel very familiar with the gameplay style but with a different set of rules focused on a fast pace and impredictable outcomes.

+To play you need a Desktop computer running Chrome or Firefox and visit <a href="https://playdarkwinds.com">playdarkwinds.com</a>.

 ## What to expect next
-We already have ideas for expansions with new rules and a 2nd edition.
-Meanwhile, we are eager to hear your opinions and ideas, please <a href="https://discord.gg/WwyCERC">join us on Discord</a>.
+We already have ideas for expansions with new rules and a 2nd edition; We are also testing other platforms and technologies, but in the next weeks our focus will be to support this first official version with hotfixes and optimizations.

+Meanwhile, we'd love to hear your impressions and ideas: Feel free <a href="https://discord.gg/WwyCERC">join us on Discord</a> and chat with us.

 Thanks for playing!